anvilproject/anvil-portal/content/learn/principal-investigators/setting-up-lab-accounts.md

 in Terra.

 There are many ways to configure a lab to use AnVIL.
-This guide presents an approach priortazing transparency, and accountability and is designed for labs new to cloud computing that wish to start off with a more cautious, albeit restrictive, configuration.
+This guide presents an approach prioritizing transparency and accountability and is designed for labs new to cloud computing that wish to start off with a more cautious, albeit restrictive, configuration.

 For additional information and approaches see [Best practices for managing shared team costs](https://support.terra.bio/hc/en-us/articles/360047235151-Best-practices-for-managing-shared-team-costs).